ReneOlsthoorn/Ground/README.md

 </p>

 ### The Chipmunk Tennis example
 There is also an example which interfaces with the Chipmunk Physics engine.
-Check it out, it's fun.
+Check it out.
 <p align="center">
 <img src="https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Chipmunk_tennis.jpg?raw=true" width="500" />
 </p>